TUFF STONE TOWNS

 SOVIET MODERNISM

-In addition to our regular group departures to Armenia, we also offer tour services for private travel parties and lone wolves alike.
-As a traveller-oriented boutique operator, tailored trips and bespoke adventures are our bread and butter.
-Get in touch for more info on our Bespoke Armenia Tours
+In addition to our regular group departures to Armenia, we also offer tailored services for private travel parties and lone wolves alike.
+Get in touch for more info on our customised Armenia Tours

-For the next two days we will enjoy a comprehensive architectural gallivanting around Yerevan, which will include both early examples of Soviet constructivism and neoclassicism and later modernist and internationalist gems, as well as a selected compendium of pre-Soviet architectural wonders such as the traditional district of Kond.
+For the next two days, we shall indulge in a thorough architectural jaunt around Yerevan, encompassing both early examples of Soviet constructivism and neoclassicism, alongside later modernist and brutalist masterpieces.
+Additionally, we shall explore a selection of pre-Soviet urban treasures, including the charming traditional district of Kond.

-We'll also go truly off the beaten path visiting Gumi Shuka, a colourful USSR-style covered grocery market, and the hinterland district of Malatia Sebastia, aka Bangladesh.
+We'll also go truly off the beaten path visiting Gumi Shuka, a colourful USSR-style covered grocery market, the satellite town of Abovyan, and the hinterland district of Malatia Sebastia, aka Bangladesh.

 Overnights in Yerevan.

-On our third day in Armenia we’ll undertake an excursion to the nearby Soviet-style town of Ashtarak and visit three peculiar sites in its vicinity:
+On our third day in Armenia we’ll undertake an excursion to the nearby Soviet-shaped town of Ashtarak, on the left bank of Kasagh River in the Aragatsotn Province.

 Overnight in Yerevan.